Social Justice

 How Keith Ezidore Was Convicted

-The teen gave several conflicting accounts before accusing Ezidore of committing the crime and asking him to act as a lookout.
+According to the report, the teen allegedly gave several conflicting accounts before accusing Ezidore of committing the crime and asking him to act as a lookout.
 He avoided custody after giving that statement.

-According to Innocence & Justice Louisiana, the witness has since repeatedly said he lied to avoid punishment in his own cases.
+The witness has since repeatedly said he lied to avoid punishment in his own cases, according to Innocence & Justice Louisiana.

 Withheld Records Surface Decades Later

 Ezidore maintained his innocence for decades.
-During post‑conviction investigation, Innocence & Justice Louisiana uncovered hundreds of pages of police and prosecution records that the defense never received at trial.
+During post‑conviction investigation, Innocence & Justice Louisiana uncovered hundreds of pages of police and prosecution records that the defense reportedly never received at trial, per Innocence & Justice Louisiana.

 On July 16, 2025, the Louisiana Fifth Circuit Court of Appeal overturned Ezidore’s conviction.
 The court ruled that prosecutors violated his constitutional rights by suppressing evidence favorable to the defense.
 Judges later unanimously rejected the state’s request for rehearing.